The relevant merger control legislation in Ukraine includes the following:

 Under adverse interpretation, the new rules may apply on a group-wide basis – for example, in cases where a party is not on the list but belongs to a group controlled by or controlling the sanctioned individuals or entities.

-In September 2019 the AMC published Guidelines, which clarified the criteria applicable to joint venture transactions that may qualify as concentrations, namely: creation as a new entity; full-functionality; operation on a lasting basis; and absence of co-ordination.
+In September 2019 the AMC published Guidelines which clarified the criteria applicable to joint venture transactions that may qualify as concentrations, namely (i) creation as a new entity, (ii) full-functionality, (iii) operation on a lasting basis, and (iv) absence of co-ordination.

-The most important and anticipated proposals to change the merger control regime, including those appearing in draft law of January 2020, may be summarized as follows:
+The most important and anticipated proposals to change the merger control regime are set out below.

-Currently, the assets and turnover of the controlling shareholder or controlling seller need to be counted towards the target, although control link may be lost after closing.
+Currently, the assets and turnover of the controlling shareholder or controlling seller need to be counted towards the target, although the controlling link may be lost after closing.
 Thus, the local filing threshold is often met only formally, for example, by the exiting seller rather than by the target.
-The 2020 draft amendment to the Competition Law should exclude figures of the seller/shareholder that will cease to control target post transaction.
+The 2021 draft amendment to the Competition Law should exclude the figures of a seller/shareholder that will cease to control a target post-transaction.

-The AMC is working on Guidelines on the remedies in merger control cases, which should clarify the procedure of applying the structural remedies (for example, divestitures), as well as the procedure for monitoring compliance with those remedies.
+The AMC is working on new Guidelines on the remedies in merger control cases, which should clarify the procedure for applying the structural remedies (for example, divestitures), as well as the procedure for monitoring compliance with those remedies.

-The AMC presented drafts of the Methodology on the Market Definition and Methodology on Establishment of the Monopoly Position of the Undertakings on the Market.
-These documents should replace the regulation originally adopted in 2002 and improve the relevant rules on defining the relevant market and establishment of the monopoly position of the undertaking on that market.
+The AMC has presented drafts of the Methodology on the Market Definition and Methodology on Establishment of the Monopoly Position of the Undertakings on the Market.
+These documents should replace the regulation originally adopted in 2002 and improve the rules on defining the relevant market and the establishment of the monopoly position of an undertaking in that market.

 The Ukrainian merger control regime was substantially improved over the last few years and further changes are in the pipeline.
-The new legislative changes proposed in 2020 have been under review of the Parliamentary Committees for almost half a year already.
-This gives reasons for cautious optimism that 2020-2021 will see real progress in aligning Ukrainian legislation and enforcement practice in merger control with those of the EC and national EU competition agencies.
+The new legislative changes proposed in 2021 have been under review by the relevant Parliamentary Committees for few months already.
+This provides grounds for cautious optimism that 2021–22 will see further progress in aligning Ukrainian legislation and enforcement practice in merger control with those of the EC and national EU competition agencies.